 We will follow "U of T time" and begin 10 minutes past the hour.

-Instructor's Office hour: Tuesday 2:00 - 3:00 pm via zoom-link (https://utoronto.zoom.us/j/88077826295) or email for an appointment.
+Instructor's Office hour: Tuesday 3:30 - 5:00 pm via zoom-link (posted on Quercus) or email for an appointment.
 Any update/change will be announced in Quercus.